EasyRPG/Tools/gencache/README.md

 GENCACHE is free software under the ISC license.
 See the file COPYING for details.

-It uses the "JSON for Modern C++" header made by Niels Lohmann, available under MIT license at: https://github.com/nlohmann/json
+It includes "Dirent interface for Microsoft Visual Studio" by Toni Ronkko, available under MIT license at: https://github.com/tronkko/dirent